 Worth Waiting in Line For: Jack’s BBQ, or Pepperfire for Nashville’s classic hot chicken.
 Or really anywhere in East Nashville.

 Must-Do: It’s not called Music City for nothing, fam.
-Catch a fancy concert at the Ryland or enjoy any number of free shows at restaurants, cafes and bars throughout Nashville every night of the week.
+Catch a fancy concert at the Ryman or enjoy any number of free shows at restaurants, cafes and bars throughout Nashville every night of the week.
 If you’re into museums, Nashville’s got music museums galore.

 Best Time to Visit: March-October.
 Nashville has tons of festivals, but many of them happen April-June.